Hyperbolicity and fundamental groups of complex quasi-projective varieties: Main results

 \subsection{Fundamental groups of special and $h$-special varieties}

-Campana's abelianity conjecture \cite[11.2]{Cam11} predicts that a smooth quasi-projective variety $X$ that is \emph{special} has a virtually abelian fundamental group.
+We refer the readers to \cref{sec:spechspecial} for the definition of \emph{special} and \emph{$h$-special} variaties.
+Campana's abelianity conjecture \cite[Conjecture 13.10.(1)]{Cam11} predicts that a smooth quasi-projective variety $X$ that is {special} has a virtually abelian fundamental group.
 When a special variety $X$ is projective, it is known that all linear quotients of $\pi_1(X)$ are virtually abelian (cf. \cite[Theorem 7.8]{Cam04}).
 The same conclusion is valid for any smooth projective variety $X$ which contains Zariski dense entire curves (cf. \cite[Theorem 1.1]{Yam10}).
 It is natural to expect similar results for smooth quasi-projective varieties.
 However, we shall see an example of a quasi-projective surface that is special, that contains Zariski dense entire curves, whose fundamental group is linear and nilpotent but not virtually abelian (cf. \Cref{example}).
 This provides a counterexample to Campana's conjecture in the general case.

-Our third main result in this paper is as follows. \begin{thm}[=\cref{thm:VN}] Let $X$ be a special or $h$-special smooth quasi-projective variety.
+Our third main result in this paper is as follows. \begin{thmx}[=\cref{thm:VN}] Let $X$ be a special or $h$-special smooth quasi-projective variety.
 Let $\varrho:\pi_1(X)\to {\rm GL}_N(\bC)$ be a linear representation.
-Then $\varrho(\pi_1(X)) $ is \emph{virtually nilpotent}. \end{thm} For the definition of $h$-special above, we refer the readers to \cref{defn:20230407}; it includes smooth quasi-projective varieties $X$ such that \begin{itemize} \item $X$ admits Zariski dense entire curves, or \item generic two points of $X$ are connected by the chain of entire curves. \end{itemize}
+Then $\varrho(\pi_1(X)) $ is \emph{virtually nilpotent}. \end{thmx} For the definition of $h$-special above, we refer the readers to \cref{defn:20230407}; it includes smooth quasi-projective varieties $X$ such that \begin{itemize} \item $X$ admits Zariski dense entire curves, or \item generic two points of $X$ are connected by the chain of entire curves. \end{itemize}

 Note that the above theorem is sharp, as shown by \Cref{example}.
-Its proof is based on \cref{main2} and the following theorem: \begin{thm}[=\cref{thm:202210123}] Let $X$ be an $h$-special or special quasi-projective manifold.
+Its proof is based on \cref{main2} and the following theorem: \begin{thmx}[=\cref{thm:202210123}] Let $X$ be an $h$-special or special quasi-projective manifold.
 Let $G$ be a connected, solvable algebraic group defined over $\mathbb C$.
 Assume that there exists a Zariski dense representation $\varphi:\pi_1(X)\to G(\bC)$.
 Then $G$ is nilpotent.
-In particular, $\varphi(\pi_1(X))$ is nilpotent. \end{thm} When $X$ is a compact K\"ahler manifold, \cref{main:geomety group} was proved by Campana \cite{Cam01} and Delzant \cite{Del10} using different methods.
+In particular, $\varphi(\pi_1(X))$ is nilpotent. \end{thmx} When $X$ is a compact K\"ahler manifold, \cref{main:geomety group} was proved by Campana \cite{Cam01} and Delzant \cite{Del10} using different methods.
+The proof of \cref{main:geomety group} is based on results in Nevanlinna theory, Deligne's mixed Hodge theory and \cref{main}.